OFDMA, OFDM vs CDMA Comparison

 OFDM ADVANTAGES OFDM DISADVANTAGES

-• OFDMA can easily adapt to severe channel conditions without the need for complex channel equalisation algorithms being employed
+• OFDMA can easily adapt to severe channel conditions without the need for complex channel equalisation algorithms.

 • It is robust when combatting narrow-band co-channel interference.
 As only some of the channels will be affected, not all data is lost and error coding can combat this.